Raila Odinga: 2005 referendum

 Kibaki's government went on to write a new proposed Constitution which had a reduced role for parliament and the new prime minister compared with the Bomas Draft, instead retaining more powers for the presidency.
 Odinga opposed this and went on to campaign with his LDP cabinet colleagues on the referendum 'No' side, opposing the president and his lieutenants in a bruising countrywide campaign.
 When the document was put to a referendum on 21 November 2005, the government lost by a 57% to 43% margin.
 Embarrassingly for Kibaki, out of 8 provinces, only one (Central Province where his tribe the Kikuyu are dominant) voted "yes" for the document, isolating his own tribe from the rest of Kenya and exposing his campaign as ethnic-based.
 In the aftermath of the referendum, Kibaki sacked the entire cabinet on 23 November 2005.
 When it was reconstituted two weeks later, Odinga and several of his allies were not given a role, while many others from the LDP group and FORD-Kenya refused the posts they were offered.

-Orange Democratic Movement (ODM)
+Orange Democratic Movement

 Odinga led the formation of a new opposition outfit, the Orange Democratic Movement (ODM) – an Orange was the symbol for the "No" vote in the constitutional referendum.

 In January 2006, Odinga was reported to have told police that he believed his life was in danger, having received assassination threats.

-The unconstitutional swearing in as people's president
+Unconstitutional swearing in as people's president

-Having lost the 2017 election to Uhuru Kenyatta and boycotted the rerun, Odinga had himself sworn in as "the people's president".
+Having lost the 2017 election to Uhuru Kenyatta, and boycotted the rerun, Odinga had himself sworn in as "the people's president".
 Miguna Miguna, who administered the oath, was deported, while Odinga faced no consequences.

-The handshake
+Handshake with Kenyatta

-In March 2018, Raila and Uhuru had a political handshake intended to cool the political temperatures after the 2017 general elections.
+In March 2018, Odinga and Kenyatta had a political handshake intended to cool the political temperatures after the 2017 Kenyan general election.
 The handshake resulted in William Ruto being sidelined in the Government he formed with Uhuru Kenya, with Raila Odinga being elevated to de facto Deputy President of the Republic of Kenya.
 The handshake gave birth to the Building Bridges Initiative alias BBI.

-The Building Bridges Initiative
+Building Bridges Initiative

 Following the March 2018 truce between Odinga and President Kenyatta, the two commissioned a joint task force that would collect views from Kenyans and report their findings.
 After touring the country and holding consultative sessions, the team compiled and submitted the report to President Kenyatta at State House, Nairobi on 26 November 2019 which was followed by a public launch at the Bomas of Kenya the following day.
 The efforts by Kenyatta and Odinga to bring peace and cohesion in the country were applauded by several leaders locally and internationally with the duo being invited to a National Prayer Breakfast International Lunch in Washington DC, US in February 2020.
 In 2022 the Supreme Court of Kenya upheld an earlier ruling made by the high court stating that the BBI was unconstitutional.